google-research/vision_transformer/README.md

 Notes about some flags:

-  - `--accum_steps=16` : This works well with ViT-B_16 on a machine that has 8
+-   `--config.accum_steps=16` : This works well with ViT-B_16 on a machine that
-    GPUs of type V100 with 16G memory each attached.
-If you have fewer accelerators or accelerators with less memory, you can use the same configuration but increase the `--accum_steps`.
-For a small model like ViT-B_32 you can even use `--accum_steps=1`.
-For a large model like ViT-L_16 you need to go in the other direction (e.g. `--accum_steps=32`).
-Note that the largest model ViT-H_14 also needs adaptation of the batch size (`--accum_steps=2 --batch=16` should work on a 8x V100). tested `)
+    has 8 GPUs of type V100 with 16G memory each attached.
+If you have fewer accelerators or accelerators with less memory, you can use the same configuration but increase the `--config.accum_steps`.
+For a small model like ViT-B_32 you can even use `--config.accum_steps=1`.
+For a large model like ViT-L_16 you need to go in the other direction (e.g.
+    `--config.accum_steps=32`).
+Note that the largest model ViT-H_14 also needs adaptation of the batch size (`--config.accum_steps=2 --config.batch=16` should work on a 8x V100). tested `)
-  - `--batch=512` : Alternatively, you can decrease the batch size, but that usually involves some tuning of the learning rate parameters.
+-   `--config.batch=512` : Alternatively, you can decrease the batch size, but that usually involves some tuning of the learning rate parameters.

 ## Expected results

-In this table we closely follow experiments from the paper and report results that were achieved by running this code on Google Cloud machine with eight V100 GPUs.
+In this table we closely follow experiments from the ViT paper and report results that were achieved by running the code on Google Cloud machine with eight V100 GPUs.

 Note: Runs in table below before 2020-11-03 ([6fba202]) have `config.transformer.dropout_rate=0.0`.